bfg-s/admin-documentation/Writerside/topics/Card.md

 # Card

 The card is utilized to arrange components.
-It is a distinct component of the delegate class `\App\Admin\Delegates\Card`.
+It is a distinct component of the delegate class `\Admin\Delegates\Card`.
 Additionally, the delegation offers assistants such as `statisticBody`, `sortedModelTable`, and `nestedModelTable` for constructing pre-built tables.
 ```php
 use App\Admin\Delegates\Card;